History of Maxwell's equations: Relativity

-Maxwell's equations were an essential inspiration for Einstein's development of special relativity.
+Maxwell's equations were an essential inspiration for the development of special relativity.
 Possibly the most important aspect was their denial of instantaneous action at a distance.
 Rather, according to them, forces are propagated at the velocity of light through the electromagnetic field.

 Maxwell's original equations are based on the idea that light travels through a sea of molecular vortices known as the "luminiferous aether", and that the speed of light has to be respective to the reference frame of this aether.
 Measurements designed to measure the speed of the Earth through the aether conflicted with this notion, though.

 A more theoretical approach was suggested by Hendrik Lorentz along with George FitzGerald and Joseph Larmor.
-Both Larmor (1897) and Lorentz (1899, 1904) derived the Lorentz transformation (so named by Henri Poincaré) as one under which Maxwell's equations were invariant.
+Both Larmor (1897) and Lorentz (1899, 1904) ignored aether motion and derived the Lorentz transformation (so named by Henri Poincaré) as one under which Maxwell's equations were invariant.
 Poincaré (1900) analyzed the coordination of moving clocks by exchanging light signals.
 He also established the mathematical group property of the Lorentz transformation (Poincaré 1905).
 Sometimes this transformation is called the FitzGerald–Lorentz transformation or even the FitzGerald–Lorentz–Einstein transformation.

-Albert Einstein dismissed the notion of the aether as an unnecessary one, and he concluded that Maxwell's equations predicted the existence of a fixed speed of light, independent of the velocity of the observer.
-Hence, he used the Maxwell's equations as the starting point for his Special Theory of Relativity.
-In doing so, he established that the FitzGerald–Lorentz transformation is valid for all matter and space, and not just Maxwell's equations.
-Maxwell's equations played a key role in Einstein's groundbreaking scientific paper on special relativity (1905).
+Albert Einstein also dismissed the notion of the aether, and relied on Lorentz's conclusion about the fixed speed of light, independent of the velocity of the observer.
+He applied the FitzGerald–Lorentz transformation to kinematics, and not just Maxwell's equations.
+Maxwell's equations played a key role in Einstein's groundbreaking 1905 scientific paper on special relativity.
 For example, in the opening paragraph of his paper, he began his theory by noting that a description of an electric conductor moving with respect to a magnet must generate a consistent set of fields regardless of whether the force is calculated in the rest frame of the magnet or that of the conductor.

 The general theory of relativity has also had a close relationship with Maxwell's equations.
 For example, Theodor Kaluza and Oskar Klein in the 1920s showed that Maxwell's equations could be derived by extending general relativity into five physical dimensions.
 This strategy of using additional dimensions to unify different forces remains an active area of research in physics.